Part 1 – Payer Contracting

 Session 3: Establishing a Contract Monitoring and Evaluation Process

 The concluding session addresses contract monitoring and evaluation.
 The first hour will be a hands-on workshop demonstrating the Microsoft Excel VLOOKUP function as a tool to analyze payer performance.
 A sample dataset will be provided for all attendees to manipulate during the session.
 The session will then demonstrate how to track and analyze payer performance through contract monitoring, providing methods for ensuring that the rates negotiated match payment rates.

 Part 1 – Session 1: Gathering and Analyzing Your Contracts

 Penny Noyes, CHC

-President, Health Business Navigators
+President, CEO, Founder, Health Business Navigators

 Penny Noyes brings four decades of healthcare related experience to medical practices on both the payer/MCO and provider sides of the industry.
 Since 1999, when Ms. Noyes founded HBN, she has been working with a variety of healthcare-related clients who require assistance with payer contracting and credentialing.
 She has written and executed business plans, renegotiated managed care agreements, provided market exposure, improved client revenue and increased the bottom line.
 She is sought after by numerous organizations to provide opinions on hot issues for periodicals and to do educational seminars on the topics of payer contacting and credentialing as she brings her "roll up the sleeves," candid approach to material presented.